 Note: Please note WISP on c-DOT is still under SI for new version of SMSQL.
 Any new deployments or migration of WISP to c-DOT should be signed off by the DBA team.

 Pay extra caution to the retention the backup filer as the DBA team takes multiple snapshots per day.

 Complete the QA checklist to validate all configuration steps were completed.

 Multiprotocol Storage Provisioning on c-DOT:

+Pre-requisites: